skeletin/mastermind-client/README.md

 ## 🎯 Challenge Overview

-This project implements the frontend for the Mastermind game as specified in the LinkedIn Backend Apprentice challenge:
+This project implements the frontend for the Mastermind game as specified in the challenge:

 - **Game Interface**: Interactive web-based game board with number input
 - **Attempt Tracking**: Clear indication of remaining attempts